TagonRX/13strateg_warehouse-_last_replit1/replit.md

 *   **Warehouse Loading Filter Performance**: Optimized filter calculations by separating activeLocationsSet memoization, added NaN validation for numeric filters, and added "50" option to limit selector.
 Filters no longer hang when changing values.
 *   **Warehouse Loading Empty Locations**: Modified warehouse loading view to show ALL active locations from location management, even if they are currently empty (showing 0 SKUs, 0 quantity).
 This ensures visibility of all configured locations regardless of current inventory status.
 *   **Warehouse Loading Natural Sorting**: Implemented natural/numeric sorting for warehouse locations.
 Locations now sort logically: X1, X2...X10, X11...X100, X101...X199, X200+ (not alphabetically X1, X10, X100, X11, X2...).
 Sorting is first by letter prefix alphabetically, then by number numerically within same letter group.
-*   **Warehouse Settings Extended**: Added warehouse settings for letters E-Z (22 grouped settings).
-Each group contains 6 locations (e.g., "E1,E2,E3,E4,E5,E6") with TSKU=3 and MAXQ=7.
-Groups: E1-E6, F1-F6, G1-G6...
-Z1-Z6.
+*   **Warehouse Settings Extended**: Added warehouse settings for all letters A-Z (26 grouped settings).
+Each group includes X0 and contains 7 locations (e.g., "A0, A1, A2, A3, A4, A5, A6").
+A-B use TSKU=4/MAXQ=10, C-Z use TSKU=3/MAXQ=7.
+X0 pattern applies to all locations with numbers < 100.
 *   **Warehouse Loading Table Styling**: Improved table readability - increased gap between letter columns (gap-8), reduced spacing between location and TSKU (gap-1), optimized TSKU column width (w-5) for 2-digit numbers.
 *   **Warehouse Settings Formatting**: All warehouse settings now use consistent formatting with spaces after commas (e.g., "E1, E2, E3, E4, E5, E6").
 Settings table optimized with smaller text (text-sm), reduced padding (p-2), and tighter gaps (gap-2) to prevent horizontal stretching.